In Short

 No matter what, it is wise to call ahead and see which firms can provide you with a fixed fee quote for the legal services you have in mind.

-When forecasting your business startup costs, you must consider potential legal costs.
-Startups generally retain legal services to protect their intellectual property, help set up their business’ legal structure and ensure proper insurance policies are in place.
+When forecasting your business startup costs, consider potential legal expenses.
+Startups generally retain legal services to protect their intellectual property, help establish their business’s legal structure, and ensure that proper insurance policies are in place.
 When retaining legal services, firms can charge an hourly rate or a flat fee.
 Legal fees will vary depending on which firm you retain and the nature of the work you provide the firm with.

 If you believe that the fees charged are not fair and reasonable, you may be able to dispute the costs with the Legal Services Commissioner.
-You have 60 days to file a complaint from the date you must pay the fee.
+You have 60 days from the date you must pay the fee to file a complaint.
 However, if you requested an itemised bill from the firm, you have thirty days to file a complaint from the date that the firm provides you with the bill.

-Whilst some firms can charge you an initial consultation fee, LegalVision offers free consultations and free fixed-fee quotes.
+While some firms may charge an initial consultation fee, LegalVision offers free consultations and free fixed-fee quotes.

 We appreciate your feedback – your submission has been successfully received.